Static Type Analysis

 Use assert-type to explicitly check types during preprocessing:

-defn process-data (data)
+process-data $ defn process-data (data)

 assert-type data :list